 1. The production will be, for the most part, what you would see if you were to attend any other performance.
 We want you to see the production at its highest artistic integrity and impact while being sensitive to the special needs.
 Some things will be different, such as:

-- Adjusting Sound and light levels so there are no sudden changes.
+- Adjusting Sound and light levels to reduce sudden changes.

-- Eliminating any potentially startling effects, such as any sudden or loud banging.
+- Reducing any potentially startling effects, such as sudden or loud banging.

 - Keeping the house lights on throughout the performance.